Seth-the-cat/py_bf_historical/README.md

 - [ ] Make page with session stats

 ### Maybe Overlay / match stats grabber
+> [!NOTE]
-Like a bedwars overlay but for blockfront.
+> Like a bedwars overlay but for blockfront.

-Will need to see how laggy or slow this is.
+> [!WARNING]
+> Parial implementation currently.

+You can search for a player (i.e yourself), then it pulls up the match players with some stats.